lalamove/challenge/backend.md

  - Python

 **Solution requirements:**
- - Source code must be stored in git repository (you can send it as zip file, github or bitbucket link, dropbox public folder, etc.)
+ - Source code must be stored in git repository (you can send it as github or bitbucket link, dropbox/google drive public folder, etc. **NOTE: email servers will reject .zip files with source code**)
  - Must run in Docker container(s). `DOCKERFILE` and `docker-compose.yml` must be provided
  - Must be asynchronous
  - Must be horizontally scalable